-In Yoga, we focus on the body movement, changes in the body such as blood flow, heartbeat, breathing, weight distribution etc. These activities within Yoga improves self-, body- and spatial awareness.
+In Yoga, we focus on body movement, changes in the body such as blood flow, heartbeat, breathing, weight distribution etc. These activities within Yoga improve self-, body- and spatial awareness.
 Spatial relations and distinguishing between right and left is also developed through yoga.
-Many postures are repeated on both the right and left side of the body.
-This repetition harmonizes the left and right hemisphere of the brain.
+Many postures are repeated on both the right and left sides of the body.
+This repetition harmonizes the left and right hemispheres of the brain.

 (2) Helps in Symmetrical Development